libremfg/PackML-MQTT-Simulator/README.md

 2020-06-22T03:13:49.819Z | info: Site/Area/Line/Status/UnitModeCurrent : Production
 ```

-Once up and running, use an Sparkplug B device commands to publish to `Command.Reset` and `Command.Start` metrics to get the simulated machine into the execute state.
+Once up and running, use an Sparkplug B device commands to publish to `Command/Reset` and `Command/Start` metrics to get the simulated machine into the execute state.
+The topic in the above example is: `spBv1.0/Site/DCMD/Area/Line`.

 ### Node